All Episodes

 We added two items to the Club Gitmo gift shop.

-You know, and I I'm checking the website yesterday afternoon or last night, and I said, Whoa, what is this?
+You know, and I'm checking the website yesterday afternoon and last night, and I said, whoa, what is this?

-We've added a club gitmo cap and a club gitmo coffee mug.
+We've added a Club Gitmo cap and a Club Gitmo coffee mug, Jihad Java.

 But it's backfired, so now I'm going to talk about it.

-The LA Times uh ran an experiment in uh in on their on their editorial page, and it lasted just two days before they were forced to shut it down Sunday morning.
+The LA Times ran an experiment on their editorial page, and it lasted just two days before they were forced to shut it down Sunday morning.

-On Friday, the Los Angeles Times announced an online feature that it called Wickatorial, and it asked website readers to improve a 1,000-word editorial, War and Consequences on the Iraq War.
+On Friday, the Los Angeles Times announced an online feature that it called Wikitorial, and it asked website readers to improve a 1,000-word editorial, War and Consequences on the Iraq War.

 Readers were invited to insert information, make changes, or come to different conclusions.

-And it was called the Wickatorial because the model was based on Wikipedia, the online encyclopedia where anybody can add facts or update information.
+And it was called the Wikitorial because the model was based on Wikipedia, the online encyclopedia where anybody can add facts or update information.

-We and it, of course, as a public dictionary and public encyclopedia.
+Of course, as a public dictionary and public encyclopedia, it's not accurate.

-I ran some checks just on me, and there's some bogus stuff that pops up uh on me if you if you enter my name at Wikipedia.
+I ran some checks just on me, and there's some bogus stuff that pops up on me if you enter my name at Wikipedia.

-What happened to the LA Times was some readers repeatedly posted obscene photos.
+So what happened to the L.A.
+Times was some readers repeatedly posted obscene photos.

 It's just like every other segment of society.

-You've got your ne'er do wells, you've got you've got the dregs of society out there, and you have your upstandings, and you have these people that don't really care much about anything.
+You've got, you've got the dregs of society out there, and you have your upstandings, and you have people that don't really care much about anything.

-But uh you know damn well that the people that wanted to play tricks were gonna get in there and do it.
+But you know damn well that the people that wanted to play tricks were going to get in there and do it.

-And so after two days, the LA Times wicketorial uh experiment had to be canceled.
+And so after two days, the L.A.
+Times wicketorial experiment had to be canceled.

 Plenty of skeptics are predicting embarrassment, like an arthritic old lady who takes to the dance floor.

-They say the LA Times is more likely to break a hip than B hip.
+They say the LA Times is more likely to break a hip than be hip.

 Nevertheless, we proceed.